-- When a charge is moving, it will experience a force if it is in a magnetic field. - · Strength of force depends on - strength of field - charge's velocity (faster is stronger.
-Note, no force if stationary!) - how large the charge is (larger is stronger.
-Note, no force if uncharged!) - relative direction of charge's velocity to the field strongest if moving perpendicular to field.
+- When a charge is moving, it experiences a force if in a magnetic field. - Strength of force depends on - strength of field - charge's velocity (faster -> stronger.
+No force if stationary!) - size of charge (larger → stronger.
+No force if uncharged!) - relative direction of charge's velocity to the field strongest if moving perpendicular to field.
 Note, no force if its moving parallel to the field! - Direction of force is perpendicular to both the magnetic field, and to the particle's velocity.